SneezyG/SneezyG/README.md

 #### 🛠️ Volunteering BaaS Solutions

-During my free time, I offer volunteer **Backend-as-a-Service (BaaS) solutions** for individuals, startups, and non-profits.
+During my free time, I offer volunteer **Backend-as-a-Service solutions** for individuals, startups, and non-profits.
 I enjoy solving real-world problems and giving back to the community.
 Whether you're bootstrapping a product or need backend support for a hackathon, I'm happy to help.

 ---